pk98723/KCNA-Kubernetes-Cloud-Native-Associate/README.md

 - If you want to create the pods in only one namespace (assuming there are other namespaces), then use below command to set context
 -> kubectl config set-context $(kubectl config current-context) --namespace=dev

+  Resource Quota

+- It is better to limit the quota per namespace to keep a cap on the deplyments happening.
+- Example yaml file:

+apiVersion: v1
+kind: ResourceQuota
+metadata:
+  name: computer-quota
+  namespace: dev
+specs:
+  hard:
+    pods: "10"
+    requests.cpu: "4"
+    requests.memory: 5Gi